 There are several problems with this and other clinical trials.
 First, to see an effect on a cellular system so critical to life would require a much longer period.
-Because the handling of oxidation (it provides energy for all our body's functions) is so critical, there is an intricate network of metabolic pathways involved with multiple alternative pathways when one is altered.
-Allowing oxidation to be quickly altered would not result in a stable species.
+Because the handling of oxidation (it provides energy for all our body's functions) is so critical, there is an intricate network of metabolic pathways involved with multiple alternative pathways when one pathway is altered.
+Allowing quick alteration of oxidation would not result in a stable species.

 Also, because the people in the studies were older and most already had disease, it would be difficult to show an effect from a strategy meant to prevent disease.
 The design of the studies means the supplements would have to reverse disease, not just slow down (prevent) damage.
 Most of the damage already present would be very resistant to improvement.